 Mut Precinct – Baboon Repair

 Mut 2008: Sights at the Site and Beyond

 Mut 2009: Sights at the Site and Beyond

 Mut 2010: Sights at the Site and Beyond

 Mut 2011: Sights at the Site and Beyond

 Mut 2013: Sights at the Site and Beyond

-After each season of fieldwork, Egypt’s Supreme Council of Antiquities requires all archaeological expeditions to submit a report, in English and Arabic, for eventual publication in the journal Annales du Service des Antiquités de l’Egypte (ASAE).
-Dr. Zahi Hawass, Secretary General of the Supreme Council, has graciously allowed the Museum’s excavation team to make its recent reports available online as well, in order to reach a wider audience.
+After each season of fieldwork, Egypt’s Ministry of State for Antiquities requires all archaeological expeditions to submit a report, in English and Arabic, for eventual publication in the journal Annales du Service des Antiquités de l’Egypte (ASAE).
+To make these reports as widely available as possible, we're also publishing them here.
 The reports cover the following seasons: